-Birthplace: Cullman, Alabama, United States of America
+- Birthplace: Cullman, Alabama, USA

 The South African beauty moved to Hollywood when she was 18.
-Theron was living in a shady hotel room with dwindling wages she earned modeling in New York City.
+Charlize Theron was living in a shady hotel room with dwindling wages she earned modeling in New York City.
 She was discovered in a bank after having a spat with the teller because he wouldn't cash her last paycheck.
 The Oscar winner told Oprah during an interview for O Magazine, “I’m like, ‘It’s survival, people.’
 If I didn’t cash that check, I wouldn’t have had a place to sleep that night.
 I said to the teller, ‘You don’t understand — please!’
 I was begging and pleading, and a gentleman came over and tried to help.
 I had to fill out a ton of paperwork and open an account, and I cashed the check.”